"When good people in any country cease their vigilance and struggle, then evil men prevail."

 Pearl S. Buck

 Mass incarceration, the school-to-prison pipeline, police brutality - there is no shortage of problems plaguing everyday Americans.
 Even with marches, protests, and other demonstrations, many of these issues continue to be overlooked by the mainstream media.
-For this reason, the Marcus Harris Foundation has launched the Vigilant Struggle Series.
+For this reason, we've launched the Vigilant Struggle Series.

 Through the series, we host screenings of films created to foster positive social change, coupled with panel discussions and other events designed to enhance community engagement.